-A current existing example is how the a platform like Spotify can automatically modify their background to a color that suits album cover colors.
+A current existing example is how a platform like Spotify can automatically modify their background to a color that suits album cover colors.
 There is also interactive automation with text-wrap features for text displays.

-So is data-driven design lack creativity or inspire new ideas?
+So does data-driven design lack creativity or inspire new ideas?
 Corporate designers and social media managers often observe engagement data to better understand their customers.
 Steve Jobs once said people don’t know what they want until you show it to them, highlighting the need for some creativity outside of the status quo.